Text Annotation and Association Objects

 3. Expand the Advanced panel if it is not presently expanded.
 The Node Identifier setting displays.
 This is a required setting.

-Add an Association Element
+Add an Association to the Process Model

 Permissions